 2.4 Software and Modeling

-There are several boosting algorithms for decision trees.
-In this analysis, we used the open source statistical programming language R version 3.0.3[12], and the gbm package[13] with additional functions provided by Elith et al.[8] in the dismo package to fit all boosted regression trees.
+There are several boosting algorithms available for decision trees.
+In this analysis, we used the open source statistical programming language R version 3.0.3 [14], and the gbm package[15] with additional functions provided by Elith et al.[9] in the dismo package to fit all boosted regression trees.

 2.5 Fitting the Model

 Since the data had fewer than 250 observations we used the entire dataset to fit the model.
 This method is known as Cross-Validation (CV) and tests the model on portions of the data withheld while using all of the data to fit the model at some stage.
-Elith et al.[8] suggest fitting at least 1000 trees with different combinations of learning rate and tree complexity.
-Elith et al.[8] also found that model performance improved with stochasticity, which is changed with the bag parameter, and setting this parameter between 0.5-0.75.
+Elith et al.[9] suggest fitting at least 1000 trees with different combinations of learning rate and tree complexity.
+Elith et al.[9] also found that model performance improved with stochasticity, which is changed with the bag parameter, and suggested setting this parameter between 0.5-0.75.
 For our models, we used a bag fraction of 0.5.

 The response variable, E. coli, was first transformed by taking the natural log of the variable plus one, ln(E.coli +1), in order to handle the cases where the value was zero.
-We a normal quantile plot to assess the normality of the data (Figure 1).
+We evaluated a normal quantile plot to assess the normality of the data (Figure 1).
 There were several instances in the study where the data took on values of zero or 250000 CFU/100 mL.
-This was due to the fact that most of the samples were taken either during low-flow events or during storm events the extreme cases.
+This was due to the fact that most of the samples were taken either during low-flow events or during storm events representing the extreme cases.

 After the initial model was fit, we fit a simplified model by using k-folds cross-validation.
 Each predictor variable is assessed and it is determined whether its removal will affect the predictive deviance.

-The relative influence of the predictor variables determined by the number of times they are chosen for splitting.
-The variables are then weighted by the squared improvement to the model and scaled so that they add up to 100 [14].
-The initial model had several predictor variables with a relative influence of less than 1.
+The relative influence of the predictor variables is determined by the number of times they are chosen for splitting.
+The variables are then weighted by the squared improvement to the model and scaled so that they add up to 100 [16].The initial model had several predictor variables with a relative influence of less than 1.
 For this reason we fit a simplified model by dropping the variables that did not change the predictive deviance.
 Partial dependence plots show the effect of a variable after accounting for the average effects of all other variables.

 3.0 Results

+The final model chosen used a learning rate of 0.005, and a tree complexity of 5.
+Out of the model parameters tested, this model resulted in the lowest cross-validation error rate of 2.05 and a standard error of 0.479.

 Precipitation, high humidity, high air temperature, and a low wind speed for different sites are the dominating variables in the model.
 The dummy variable identifying the sub-basin was an important variable in the model.
 Total Kjeldahl nitrogen, zinc, and potassium also were among the important variables.
 Table X lists all the variables from the original and simplified model.

 Figure X shows the actual versus predicted values for the simplified tree.